 This writing prompt is courtesy of Carol J Forrester’s new October Speculative Fiction Prompt.
 The challenge is to write a piece of speculative fiction on the intriguing photo.
 No word length or style limits.
 I’ve gone with yet another dark tale, in keeping with Halloween theme (~980 words).

 It was a steep climb under the hot Tuscan sun.
 He’d been journeying for a little over a fortnight now, through countless towns and villages and he was eager to finally reach his destination.
-Reaching the top of the hill, he looked out across the valley, in the distance the stone church of the abbey, surrounded by lush vineyards.
+Reaching the top of the hill, he looked out across the valley.
+In the distance, he could just make out the stone church of the abbey, surrounded by lush vineyards.
 The abbey was renowned across the region as much for its vows of silence as for its fine wine.
-With a little luck and a steady pace, he’d taste the wine himself before the evening.
+With a little luck and a steady pace, he’d taste the wine himself before evening.
 Crossing himself, he looked to the heavens and thanked God.

-The sun was setting as he approached, he was thankful for the respite from its scorching heat.
-The terrain had gradually changed from a rich green to an insipid yellow.
-The ripe heavy grapevines replaced by wilted dying plants and there in the centre of this sickly vista the abbey.
-Now a ruin, stone walls crumbled, glass panes shattered, it stood roofless, a burnt-out husk of its previous glory.
+The sun was setting as he approached his destination.
+He was thankful for the respite from the scorching heat.
+As the sun had set the terrain had gradually changed from a rich green to an insipid yellow.
+The ripe heavy grapevines replaced by wilted dying plants and there in the centre of this sickly vista the abbey, now a ruin.
+Stone walls crumbled, glass panes shattered, it stood roofless, a burnt-out husk of its previous glory.

-His voice echoed in the silence, the church was a tomb.
+His voice echoed in the silence, the church a tomb.
 Carefully he picked his way down the aisle, avoiding blackened scorched debris.
 He climbed the handful of stairs up to the cracked alter.
-The church walls gone, he looked out over what was left of the abbey, at the devastation.
+The church walls gone, he looked out over what was left of the abbey, at utter devastation.
 The chapel, storerooms, cloisters, all rubble.
-It was impossible to comprehend what could have caused such destruction.
+It was difficult to comprehend what could have caused such destruction.

 “Are you lost, father?”

 The voice startled him.
 He spun around, as a young girl emerged from the shadows.
 “My child, you scared me.”
 He could see her clearly now, a poor wretch of a girl.
-She was barefoot, dressed in rags, her long black hair was badly matted.
-She looked up at him with a grimy face, cracked lips and the most piercing blue eyes.
-“What happened here?”
+She was barefoot, dressed in rags, her long black hair badly matted.
+She looked up at him with a grimy face, cracked lips and piercing blue eyes.
+“Pray tell what happened here?”